skynetapp/Lytepole-Accounts/Add Locations.md

 #### Description: This document explains the code flow of Adding locations.

-#### Step 1:
+#### Function: addLocations

-Function **addLocations** will be called first in index.php to controller page.

 - This function is used to add new location or edit the existing location.
-- The parameters passed will be Module Name = Accounts, Action Name =Edit and location.
+- **Parameters** - Module Name = Accounts, Action Name =Edit and location.

+#### Step 1: getUserID

-- From controller, Function **getUserID** will be redirected to action page which gets the login user id.
+- Function **getUserID** will get the user id from account action page.
-- In action page, first wsdl client connection will be set and will get the login session from AccountWS.php by ws call **get_user_id**.
+- In action page, wsdl client connection will be set and will get the login session from AccountWS.php by ws call **get_user_id**.
-- The result will be returned from action to controller page.
+- The result will be returned from account action page to controller page.

-#### Step 2:
+#### Step 2: createAccountListInputVO

+#### Step 2.1:

-- Function **createAccountListInputVO** will create the object array for input data to send parameters.
+- Function **createAccountListInputVO** will redirect to account action page with posted parameters and user id.

-- The parameters are module, action and userid.
-This function will be redirected from controller to action page.
+#### Step 2.2:

-- Here in action page, function takes the input data and prepares the input value object for WSDL from action page to AccountData.php page.
+- From account action page, function **createAccountListInputVO** will redirect to account data page.

+#### Step 2.3

-- Here function **createAccountListInputVO** from action page will be redirected to AccountData.php page which gets the values from input array and sets the values for list value object to pass for WSDL call.
-It creates the query and required input to create account.
+- In account data page, which gets the values from input array and sets the values for list value object to pass for WSDL call.
+It creates the query and required input to get account details and returns the result back to action page.

+#### Step 2.4

-- Result returns the account list value object array to controller page and will be passed to function **getAccount**.
+- The action page returns the result get from account data page to controller page.
+- **Result** - session, query, module, order by, offset, max results, deleted.

+#### Step 3:getAccount

-#### Step 3:
+#### Step 3.1:

-- Function **getAccount** will get the list value object array in controller page and will be redirected to action page.
-- The parameters list array passed are session id, query and module name.
+- Function **getAccount** will be redirected to action page with parameters as session id, module name, query, orderby, offset, max result, deleted.
-- In action page, function will call the wsdl call for getting the account details.
+- This function is used to call the wsdl for getting user account details.

+#### Step 3.2:

-- First, it will set the wsdl client by function **setWSDLHandle** from AccountWS.php page which is included in action page.
+ - From account action page, it will be redirected to account ws page which sets the wsdl client connection by function **setWSDLHandle**.

+#### Step 3.2.1:

-- Next, function **getListArray** will get the account details by ws call **get_entry_list_acc**.
+ - From account action page, function **getListArray** will be redirected to account ws page which get the account details by wsdl call **get_entry_list_acc** and returns the result to account action page.

+#### Step 3.3

+ - The account action page returns the result to controller page.
-- Parameters passed for above function are session id, module name, query, orderby, offset, max result, deleted.
+ - **Result** - session id, module name, query, order by, offset, max result, deleted.
-- Result returns the account list array to controller page.

 #### Step 4:

+#### Step 4.1

-- Function **saveAccountSkills** will call the wsdl to save location form controller page and will be redirected to action page.
+- Function **saveAccountSkills** will be redirected to action page which will call the wsdl to save location form.
 - The parameters passed will be name, location, experience, email, account id.

+#### Step 4.2

 - In action page, first ws client connection will be set by calling function **setWSDLHandle** which will be redirected to AccountWS.php.

+#### Step 4.2.1

 - From action page, Function **saveAccountSkills** will be redirected to AccountWS.php which is included in action page will send data to wsdl for saving account skills.
-- Create the parameters and pass the parameters to ws call **set_entry** and return the result as sugar record id to controller page.
+- Create the parameters and pass the parameters to ws call **set_entry** and return the result as sugar record id to account action page.
 - Here based on tag type, parameters will be passed to wsdl call.
-If **type = Employment type**, then parameters will be name, tag type and value else parameters will be only name and tag type.
+If **type = Employment type**, then result will be name, tag type and value else result will be only name and tag type.

-#### Step 5:
+#### Step 5: saveAccountSkillsRelation

+#### Step 5.1

 - Function **saveAccountSkillsRelation** will set the relation to account and saved skills.
-- The parameters will be skills ids, post_data = Account id, Module name = Accounts.
+- The parameters will be skills ids, Account id, Module name = Accounts.

+#### Step 5.2

 - In action page, first wsdl client connection will be set by calling function **setWSDLHandle** from AccountWS.php which is included in action.

+#### step 5.2.1

 - From action page, Function **saveAccountSkillsRelation** will be redirected to AccountWS.php  which sends data to wsdl to set data and skills relation.
-- create the parameters for wsdl using object and set the relationship using wsdl call **set_relationship** and returns the sugar relation id as result to controller page.
+- create the parameters for wsdl using object and set the relationship using wsdl call **set_relationship** and returns the  result to account action page.

+#### Step 5.3

+- The account action page returns the result to controller page.
+- **Result** - Sugar relation record id.

 #### Step 6: